RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-26-restrict/index.md

 > this post is inspired by anins1der

 # prologue
-welcome back to the "daily" yappatron podcast where we yap about shit
+welcome back to the "government loves acting ass" podcast where we discuss about the idiocracy of the turkish government

 so, there's a man.
 Recep Tayyip Erdoğan. and this dude wanted to save the kids.